gcc-mirror/gcc/gcc/config/mips/mips.md

 	       (ne (symbol_ref "TARGET_MIPS16") (const_int 0)))
 	  (const_int 8)

-	  ;; Direct branch instructions have a range of [-0x40000,0x3fffc].
+	  ;; Direct branch instructions have a range of [-0x20000,0x1fffc], ;; relative to the address of the delay slot.
+If a branch is ;; outside this range, we have a choice of two sequences.
-	  ;; If a branch is outside this range, we have a choice of two ;; sequences.
-For PIC, an out-of-range branch like:
+	  ;; For PIC, an out-of-range branch like:
 	  ;;
 	  ;;	bne	r1,r2,target
 	  ;;	dslot